Conjunctivitis or pink eye

 Allergic conjunctivitis may improve when allergies are treated.
 It may go away on its own when you avoid your allergy triggers.
 Cool compresses may help soothe allergic conjunctivitis.

-You can soothe the discomfort of viral or bacterial conjunctivitis by applying warm compresses (clean cloths soaked in warm water) to your closed eyes.
+You can soothe your eyes by applying warm compresses.
+Press clean cloths soaked in warm water to your closed eyes.

 When to Contact a Medical Professional

 Contact your provider if:

 - Your symptoms last longer than 3 or 4 days.

 - You develop eye pain that is severe or becoming worse.